 … in which I’m shattered by a ridiculous walkrate and baffled by invisible Corncrakes.

 It’s good to support this shop as in 2016 it was threatened with closure.
 They’re very friendly on Twitter; tell them beforehand you’re coming to walk the trail and you’ll receive an especially warm welcome.
-For more mainstream provisions, the Co-Op is just a little further down the road towards Vatersay.
-Subject to opening hours, there’s no need to stock up in Oban or Glasgow.
+For more mainstream provisions the Co-Op is just a little further down the road towards Vatersay.
+Subject to opening hours, there’s absolutely no need to stock up in Oban or Glasgow.
 Living in the countryside myself I feel quite strongly about this.
 I often see people rolling onto campsites with car boots full of supermarket bags from home, when they could have supported our local economy.

 After a little of the good-natured leg-pulling that, as I learnt on the Cape Wrath Trail last year, prevails in the north-west Highlands, I was kindly invited to sling my soaking pack and soaking self into a Dacia with a Vatersay Boys bumper sticker.
 This was an especially kind gesture as the Vatersay boys on board had already given exactly the same ride to another HW hiker off the same ferry, who hadn’t paused for tea.

 Even more kindly, when I cautiously revealed my intention of starting my walk not from the official trailhead at the Community Centre but from the actual southernmost point of Vatersay, they took me all the way to the end of the tarmac.
 I was soon to learn that such kindness also prevails across these islands.
 ‘Follow that road’, said the driver, ‘and you’ll be at South Beach’.

 It was May the fifth and by rights my cunningly-timed visit should have coincided with an attractive diversity of wild flowers.
 Unfortunately, due to the unusually cold spring, everything was about three weeks late and even here in the south of the archipelago only Primroses were out.
 I say ‘only’ – they were everywhere, countless thousands of pale yellow blooms; grassy Vatersay is truly the isle of the Primrose.

 At South Beach the wind eased, a relief to the occupants of a camper van which had been visibly rocking on its exposed perch above the sands.
 I dropped my pack and picked my way across convoluted, ancient rocks to the southernmost point, not wanting to turn an ankle so early in my exploit.
 The rain almost stopped for my selfie, which was nice.